 It's heavy.
 It's heavy and it's hard and it's sacred.

 I remember hearing once that when George Washington was leading his farmer troops through the snow in the winter, they left bloody footprints behind them in the snow.
 I've heard similar stories about Mormon pioneers.
-People doing impossibly hard things for something they believe in.
+People hurting and giving everything they can for a cause they love.
 Sometimes, I marvel that while I'm walking around in Target, there isn't a visible trail of my own bloody footprints marking my every step.
 Only it's my mama heart that's bleeding out--all the time.

 I know.
 Dramatic.
 And I said I wouldn't vocalize my 4 AM thoughts.
 Sorry.
 To be fair, I don't go to Target at 4 in the morning.